psperkins/mystic-tape-deck/wp-content/plugins/leadin/readme.txt

 = What does the plugin do? =

 HubSpot All-In-One Marketing allows you to use HubSpot forms, popups, and live chat on your WordPress website.
-This all-in-one marketing plugin gives you all the tools you need to grow your email list.
+This all-in-one marketing plugin gives you all the tools you need to grow your email list and send email campaigns.

 = What is HubSpot? =

-<a href="https://hubspot.com?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">HubSpot</a>a> provides a suite of marketing, sales, customer service, and CRM products to help you grow your business including.
+<a href="https://hubspot.com?utm_source=wordpress-plugin-listing&utm_campaign=wordpress&utm_medium=marketplaces" target="_blank">HubSpot</a> provides a suite of marketing, sales, customer service, and CRM products to help you grow your business.
+These tools include CRM, forms, live chat, and free email marketing.

 = Who should use HubSpot All-In-One Marketing? =